dasjiwesh/Namaste_React/Notes.md

 Lecture: 3
-devDependencies is for development environment whereas dependencies is for overall environment.
+devDependencies is for development environment whereas dependencies is for overall/ production environment.
 Polyfill: Code which is a replacement for a newer version fo code (babel does it with the help of browserslist).
 Say Array.map() <==> function myMap().
 It happens because older version of browsers doesn't supports ES6.
 Babel takes 1 piece of code & splits it into other piece of code. git init initialises the repo with git.
 Then features like branches, collaborations, pull, push we can use